 We should do this activity for the following reasons:

-Remember that it’s natural to have a few programs and projects that don’t generate the expected strategic value.
+Remember that it’s natural to have a few programs and projects that don’t generate the expected Value.
 If they all work as planned, you’re probably losing opportunities by being too conservative.
 This is especially the case for internal projects.

 Who

-This activity is done by the sponsor of each program or project, under supervision from the portfolio manager.
+This activity is done by the sponsor of each program or project, under the supervision of the portfolio manager.

 How

 This evaluation starts for each program or standalone project when it’s finished or as soon as it starts generating benefits during the execution.
 It continues as long as there’s a notable potential or actual benefit (usually, at least for a few years).
 The results of the measurement will be stored in the Value Generation Matrix.
-The measurement must include expected and unexpected benefits and disbenefits.
-The portfolio manager should ensure that sponsors measure benefits correctly.
+The measurement must include expected and unexpected benefits across all categories of Value in the matrix.

-Your program and project management systems may have similar activities (e.g., G01 in P3.express), which would be equivalent to this activity and form a common task.
+Your program and project management systems may have activities equivalent to this one and form a common task (e.g., G01 in P3.express).
 However, when multiple programs or projects have been done on the same product or on a set of related products that impact each other’s performance, it’s best to evaluate their generated benefits together in an integrated way.

-There must be one and only one unit of measurement for investments and benefits of all programs and projects in the portfolio to make it possible to compare them.
-When there are multiple sources of value, they must be converted and combined into a single unit.
-It can be a monetary value adjusted for the value of money at a specific time, grams of gold, number of lives saved, etc. In some organizations, while not desirable, it may be necessary to use an abstract, relative unit and estimate or measure using techniques such as Planning Poker®.
+There must be one and only one unit of measurement for investments and benefits for all programs and projects in the portfolio, to make it possible to compare them.
+When there are multiple sources of Value, they must be converted and combined into a single unit.
+It can be a monetary amount adjusted for the value of money at a specific time, grams of gold, number of lives saved, etc. When such objective measurements are not practical or possible, abstract, relative, semi-subjective units can be used along with vote-based measurement and estimation techniques (similar to the Planning Poker®).

-Make sure you’re not double-counting benefits.
-If multiple programs and projects enable a source of benefit, divide the resulting benefit among them based on their contributions.
+You should make sure you’re not double-counting benefits.
+If multiple programs and projects enable a source of benefit, the resulting benefit should be divided among them based on their contributions.

-When the benefits of all items are measured, their strategic value can be calculated:
+When the benefits of all items are measured, their Value can be calculated as follows:

-The Business Case of each program and project is a significant help in evaluating its benefits.
+The Business Case of each program or project is helpful in evaluating its benefits.
 However, sponsors shouldn’t limit themselves to a mechanical evaluation based on the Business Case.

 ⊚ Download the manual: PDF (A4), PDF (mobile), plain text, ePub, ODT